w-storm/poke/README.md

 **Poke.Services.Tests** a set of tests for all key classes and extensions.
 The tests for the API clients simplified but gives an idea how they could be tested.

 ## Docker Image

-If you wish to run it from Docker, open Powershell and pull the image using:
+If you wish to run it from Docker, google and Docker for Windows (or your OS) from https://docs.docker.com/desktop/windows/install/

+once installed, open Powershell (or terminal) and pull the image using:
 *docker pull westernstorm/pokeapi*
 once downloaded, run *docker run -p 4200:80 0a03136024b3* open url http://localhost:4200/pokemon/mewtwo